Luckbox314/orbit_visualizer_epe/README.md

 # Simulation

-The process of simulating the two body problem in real time with the mass ratio, excentricity and semi-major axis as parameters was not an easy task.
-Fortunatelly I was able to come with a solution to do this, that works well enough to give an aqurate representation of the orbits in real time.
+The process of simulating the two-body problem in real time with the mass ratio, eccentricity, and semi-major axis as parameters was not an easy task.
+Fortunately, I was able to come up with a solution that works well enough to give an accurate representation of the orbits in real time.

-The orbit of the blue planet is created based on it’s excentricity and semi-mayor axis.
-It’s right foci is centered in the canvas.
-This foci will become the baricenter later.
+The orbit of the first planet is created based on it’s eccentricity and semi-major axis.
+It’s right focus is centered in the canvas.
+This focus will become the barycenter later.

-While the orbit itself is easy to create, ensuring that the planet moves at the right speed at each time is not.
-For this we need the funtion $r(t)$ (position based on time).
+While the orbit itself is easy to create, ensuring that the planet moves at the correct speed at each point in time is not.
+For this, we need the function $r(t)$ (position based on time).
 The [Law of Areas](http://hyperphysics.phy-astr.gsu.edu/hbase/kepler.html#c5) becomes important now.

 > A line that connects a planet to the sun sweeps out equal areas in equal times.
 >

-Adapting it to a two body problem where the center is not the sun but the baricenter.
-With this we know that $t(A)$ is linear (time based on area swept) so it’s enough to get an $r(A)$ (time based on the area) to get a propper scale of time for our position.
+Adapting it to a two-body problem where the center is not the sun but the barycenter.
+With this, we know that $t(A)$ is linear (time based on area swept) so it’s enough to get an $r(A)$ (position based on the area) to get a proper scale of time for our position.

 Since we know the position based on an angle: